banyancomputer/banyan-core/README.md

 backend the given service should use at runtime.

 A sample file exists in either crate.
-This file should configure a valid connection to a local filesystem Object Store at the path `./data/uploads`.
-You can copy that sample files into place by running the following command:
+This file should configure a valid connection to a local filesystem Object Store at the path `./data/uploads` within either crate.
+You can copy those sample files into place by running the following command:

 ```sh